raelgc/scudcloud/CONTRIBUTING.md

     scudcloud --debug=True

-Then right in any element, and select `Inspect`.
+Then right click in any element, and select `Inspect`.
 Then at the top, select `Console`.

 ## ScudCloud.js